 If you’re going to cook outside, you’ll want to be able to spread out – just like if you were inside.
 So, when choosing your outdoor setup, ensure that you have plenty of room to spread out.
 It is so much more fun cooking and creating flavors when you do!

 Feel like you’re in the galley of a ship with this massive kitchen.
 It feels almost industrial in size.
 The great thing about having such a long kitchen is that you can place a row of bar stools along the other side of the bench.
-Create your own bar and chat away to guests while you whip up a meal.
+Create your own bar and chat away with guests while you whip up a meal.

 5. Indoor/Outdoor Flow